 Internationalized Domain Name: café.example

-JavaScript or other client-side script code MUST NOT be added to the output of (port 43) WHOIS.
+JavaScript or other client-side script code MUST NOT be added to the output of (port 43) WHOIS, and the data from the objects that could be wrongfully interpreted as markup language MUST be properly escaped in web-based Whois.

 The output of web-based Whois MUST follow the same conventions defined in section 1.4.2 of the RDDS spec of the 2013 RAA, and sections 1.5, 1.6, and 1.7 of Specification 4 of the Registry Agreement.